 its best it should be re-rhodium plated approximately each 12 to 18 months.

-Most local jewelers are able to rhodium plate jewelry for a cost effective price.
+Reputable local jewelry shops should be able to rhodium plate jewelry for a cost effective price.

 See Gillett's Jewellers white gold jewelry by choosing a category below: